 Megan Wycklendt is one of Fulfillment Daily’s talented science journalists.
 A professional counselor and adventuress passionate about community service and making a difference, she shares with us her secrets to a fulfilled life.

 What 3 things or experiences bring you the greatest sense of fulfillment in life?

 - Love.
-Most of the time when we think of love, we think of romance.
-While this love is wonderful and important, it’s not acknowledging the many other sources of love in our life.
+Most of the time, when we think of love, we think of romance.
+While this love is wonderful and important, it does not acknowledge the many other sources of love in our lives.
 Expressing love through faith, family, relationships, and serving others is what gives my life meaning.

 - Knowledge.
 As long as I am alive, I will try to learn something new every day.
-Whether it be in a classroom, from a book, a conversation, an observation or a reflection, at the end of each day, I hope to know more than when I woke up.
+Whether it be in a classroom, from a book, a conversation, an observation, or a reflection, at the end of each day, I hope to know more than when I wake up.

 - Adventure.
 Life is an adventure and should be experienced instead of watching it pass by.
 I am addicted to life-enhancing experiences.
 Although I love the chance to broaden my perspective through travel as much as possible, I try to find adventure wherever I am.
 There are adventures to be had every day.
 Every challenge or every problem to be solved can be an adventure.
 It’s all about perception.